3 Top TSX Growth Stocks to Buy at a Discount

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

-Fool contributor Jed Lloren owns shares of Apple, Brookfield Renewable Partners, and Shopify.
-David Gardner owns shares of Apple.
+Fool contributor Jed Lloren owns shares of Brookfield Renewable Partners and Shopify.
 Tom Gardner owns shares of Shopify.
-The Motley Fool owns shares of and recommends Apple, Home Depot, Shopify, and Shopify.
-The Motley Fool owns shares of Lightspeed POS Inc. The Motley Fool recommends eBay and recommends the following options: long January 2023 $1140 calls on Shopify, short January 2023 $1160 calls on Shopify, short March 2023 $130 calls on Apple, short June 2021 $65 calls on eBay, and long March 2023 $120 calls on Apple.
+The Motley Fool owns shares of and recommends Shopify and Shopify.
+The Motley Fool recommends Goodfood Market and recommends the following options: long January 2023 $1140 calls on Shopify and short January 2023 $1160 calls on Shopify.